isomerpages/pmo-carbonmarketcoop/_faq/Project Development and Application.md

 </details>
 <details class="isomer-details">
 <summary>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Why does Singapore take the approach
-of only accepting a set of pre-approved/whitelisted methodologies?</summary>
+of only accepting the methodologies on the Eligibility List?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>This approach allows Singapore to tap on Carbon Crediting Programmes’
+<p>This approach allows Singapore to tap into Carbon Crediting Programmes’
 (CCPs) capabilities in ensuring that ICCs are robustly validated, verified, issued and retired.
 It also enables faster time-to-market given that the methodologies are already published, and streamlines the registration process